JetBrains-Research/bumblebee/README.md

 Run the command `./gradlew :cli -Pinput=<Input directory with python files> -Poutput=<Output directory> -Pyaml=<YAML config path>`.
 The YAML configuration file example can be found [here](./config.yaml).
-Set of the transformations is applied `n transformations` times.
+Set of the transformations is applied `n apply` times.
 Each round for each transformation the random
 number between `0.0` and `1.0` is generated.
-If this value less than `p` for the current transformation, the transformation will be applied.
+If this value is less than `p` for the current transformation, the transformation will be applied to the source files.
 The result for each round is stored in the separated folder.

+For example, the source files are stored in the `source` folder, `n apply` is `5`, and we have list of the `3` transformations. `5` times will be executing the following steps:
+1. Get list of the transformations for the current round according to the probability.
+   The size of the list is not more than `3`;
+2. Apply the list of the transformations to the files from the `source` folder.
+   **Note**, we create new files to store the result and the files in the `source` folder does not change.
+3. Save the result

 ## Getting started as a library

-Import the plugin in your plugin:
+You can use this plugin as a library in your plugin by importing it in `settings.gradle.kts` and `build.gradle.kts files`:

 1. File `settings.gradle.kts`: